 New York is also referred to as the media capital of the world.
-Media companies in NY area are having trouble (like any where else) but the good news for them is – their billionaire Mayor wants to do something about it.
+Media companies in NY area are having trouble (like anywhere else) but the good news for them is – their billionaire Mayor wants to do something about it.

 Mayor Michael Bloomberg wants to save New York’s media industry.
 He announced plans for a city-funded stimulus designed to create jobs in publishing, TV and online media with training facilities, tax breaks and inducements for media companies to set up shop in NY….More

-Its eight plans include many focusing on innovation, research, retraining and new technology.
+New York’s 8 plans include many focusing on innovation, research, retraining and new technology.
 Six of them are listed here.

 - Issuing tax-exempt bonds to help companies buy new manufacturing, research or production facilities